Danny-Lenko/space-tourism-website/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Coding Fantasy](https://codingfantasy.com) - This helped me practice CSS GRID.
+Challenging and interactive way to learn using css grid properties.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author